openwisp/openwisp-docs/tutorials/hotspot.rst

    :width: 300
    :align: center

-At this point you can try to sign in using the same credentials to access the demo system (``demo``/``tester123``).
+At this point, try to sign in using the same credentials you used to access the demo system  (``demo``/``tester123``).

 .. note::
   Trying to surf the internet without authenticating will not work.

-Once you have logged in you will see a status page like in the following
+Once you've logged in, you'll see a status page as shown in the following screenshot:
-screenshots:

 .. image:: ../images/demo/hotspot-status.jpeg
   :target: ../_images/hotspot-status.jpeg
   :width: 300
   :align: center

-This page communicates that the user can now use the internet, it also provides the following features:
+This page communicates that the user can now use the internet provided by the *hotspot*, it also provides the following features:

-- it shows a list of the sessions of the user, each session showing the start time, the stop time, the duration, the traffic consumed (download and upload) and the mac address of the device which has accessed the WiFi service.
+- It shows a list of the user's sessions, including the start time, stop time, duration, traffic consumed (download and upload), and the MAC address of the device that accessed the WiFi service.
-- It allows to change password of the account.
-- When SMS verification is enabled, it allows to change the phone number (will require to verify the number again via SMS, **this feature is not enabled on the demo system**).
+- It allows to change the account password and phone number (if SMS verification is enabled, which is not the case for the demo system).
-- It allows to perform log out (more on why this is useful below).
+- It allows to close the session and log out
+  (more on why this is useful below).

 On some mobile operating system, the mini browser automatically closes when switching windows